nu-i-sho/Elifir/README.md

 ```

 ### Generics
+Each Elifir `If` in expression increases the generic type level of nesting.
-I know the maximum nesting of generic types in C# is limited (each `If` increases this nesting).
+I am aware that the maximum nesting depth for generic types in C# is limited.
-I found information on forums that it is about 1000 but no exact information.
-So, I tried to clarify it by tests.
+Based on forum discussions, this limit is estimated to be around 1000, but no precise documentation with the exact number exists.
+To investigate further, I conducted some tests.

-The first barrier was that IntelliSense crashed Visual Studio.
+The first issue I encountered was that IntelliSense crashed Visual Studio.
-I continued to write nesting `If`s in Notepad and only compiled it in VS without opening the file.
+To work around this, I continued writing nested `If` statements in Notepad and only compiled the code in Visual Studio without opening the file.
-The next problem was "CS8078	An expression is too long or complex to compile".
+The next barrier was the error: *"CS8078: An expression is too long or complex to compile."*.
-I split my expression into portions bonded to variables.
-It helped me to make the testing expression ten times longer.
+I resolved this by splitting the expression into portions concated through variables, allowing me to extend the testing expression to ten times its original length.

-I expected some error that the code was out of maximum generic nesting length.
+I expected some error that the type was out of the maximum nesting depth of the generic type.

 Nothing like that happens, but StackOverflowException during compilation instead.
-Also, I found out that when the expression has a compilation error (for example, extra `End`) it is enough to have a smaller expression to have SO Exception.
+Also, I found out that when the expression has a compilation error (for example, extra `End`), it is enough to have a much smaller expression to have SO Exception.
 It looks like it was caused during error message building.
-This investigation summarizes the limitation of nesting in the generic type is about 1000.
+This investigation summarizes the limitation of nesting in the generic type is about 1000, and still, there is no exact number.
-But it is impossible to have comfortable work when it is 100 because of long compilation and VS as IDE slows down.
+But it is impossible to have comfortable work when it is 100 because of the long compilation time and VS slowing down as IDE.

 ### Performance
-The function built by Elifir with 10 nested If-s performed twice slowed speed (like nothing) then the function implemented with native `if`-s.
+The function built by Elifir with 10 nested `If`-s is two times slower than the function implemented with native `if`-s.
+It is like nothing.